markrainey/ilearnt-zola/content/posts/couldNotFail.md

 If I knew I could not fail then I would just plough on and release what I already have then work on it again to improve it.

 However there is another way to frame this.
 Maybe what I need to do is move my definition of success so I cannot fail.
 Maybe I should set my sights on releasing the app and just getting one person to use it.
-Given the aim of the application the most important people for me to use it are my parents and I am sure if I released something they would use it - regardless of how well it works or how nice it looks.
+Given the aim of the application, the most important people for me to use it are my parents and I am sure if I released something they would use it - regardless of how well it works or how nice it looks.

 For me, this is a much easier target to hit and I know I could do this without failing.